chroma-core/docs/docs/usage-guide.md

 <TabItem value="js" label="Javascript">

-`createCollection` also takes an optional `metadata` argument which can be used to customize the distance method of the emedding space by setting the value of `hnsw:space`
+`createCollection` also takes an optional `metadata` argument which can be used to customize the distance method of the embedding space by setting the value of `hnsw:space`

 ```js
  let collection = client.createCollection("collection_name", undefined, metadata={ "hnsw:space": "cosine" })